jlsmith702/jls-site/contents/home.md

 </header>

 <div id="intro">
 <p>Jessy Lauren Smith is a writer from a lot of places who now mostly lives in LA.
-She specializes in screenplays, scripted podcasts, site-based theatre, and multiple-choice storytelling.
-She's been a finalist or semifinalist for a whole slew of things, and her screenplay Meet Me in a Dark Alley was in the top 10% of entries for last year's Nicholl Fellowship. <a href="{{siteBase}}/about">Read more &raquo;</a></p>
+She specializes in grounded-but-fantastical screenplays, TV, site-based theatre, and interactive branching narratives.
+She's been a finalist or semifinalist for a whole slew of things, and her screenplay Meet Me in a Dark Alley was in the top 10% of Nicholl Fellowship entries. <a href="{{siteBase}}/about">Read more &raquo;</a></p>
 </div>